 The mixture won’t get as thick and creamy as buttermilk, but it will help create fluffy pancakes and quick bread just the same.
 Your recipe will turn out great and you’ll have saved yourself an expensive trip to the market.
-You know the routine—you run in to grab milk and come out with $45 worth of things you didn’t know you needed.
+You know the routine—you run in to grab milk and come out with $65 worth of things you didn’t know you needed.
 Right?

 Tenderize cheaper cuts of meat by marinating them in cola.
-Several hours ahead of time place the meat in a bowl and cover with cola (Coke or Dr. Pepper works, too).
+Several hours ahead of time, place the meat in a bowl and cover with cola (Coke or Dr. Pepper works, too).
 Add 2 tablespoons soy sauce and 1 teaspoon garlic powder.

 To protect dry staples such as flour, meal, grits, pasta, and rice from contamination, pop dry bay leaf or two into the container.
 This won’t affect the taste, but it will prevent pesky bugs from ruining these products.

-Use the handy scale in the produce department to weigh pre-weighed bags.
+Use the handy scale in the market produce department to weigh pre-weighed bags.
 For example, if you’re buying a 5-pound bag of potatoes, weigh several bags.
 The bags will vary and you’re sure to find one that’s 5.5 or heavier, for the same price!

 Take the remains of the week’s meals and serve them for dinner, buffet-style.
 Need to pad the offerings?
 Raid the fridge for veggies and dip, make a green salad, or toast some crusty bread.
 Keep this idea handy.
 You just might decide to make Leftover Night a regular weekly occurrence!